tomcombriat/TES_8-knobs-synth/XORAND_poly/README.md

 ## XORAND poly

 A synthetizer based on bitwise XOR and AND operators.
-A pure digital synth, outside the fashion for analog… Unpredictable behaviors guaranteed!
+A pure digital synth, outside the fashion for analog… Unpredictable sounds guaranteed!

 ***